Easy Candied Nuts

 What sort of nuts and spices should I use?

-For my recipe, I use equal parts cashews, almonds, and pecans but feel free to use any nut you like.
+For my recipe, I use cashews, pecans, and almonds but feel free to use any nut you like.
 I also think it would be a fun idea to scoop some into gift bags along with toffee bits or chocolate chips.
-Uhh talk about best gift ever.

 I’ve used cinnamon in this recipe as it works so well with almost every nut, and a hint of nutmeg to add a little bit of festive flavor, but feel free to play around with your own combinations.
 A touch of pumpkin spice might be fun if you’re making them for Thanksgiving!

-They’ll last up to week at room temp kept in an air tight container.
+Theyโll last up to 10 days at room temp kept in an air tight container.

 For more holiday recipes, check out my: